Last updated at 16:30, 12 Aug 2015 Uploaded at 21:39, 6 Oct 2013

 Q:Footsteps are too loud for my taste.
 Is this even a question?

 For all compatibility patch plugins, they must load after AOS and the other mod(s) they provide compatibility for.
+Please see the corresponding read me text file for each patch that is included in the AOS installer.

 Q: Can I remove the new bow sounds without breaking the game?